-14.1.4 Phase-out Plan of Nuclear Power Plants
+14.1.4 Decommissioning Plan of Nuclear Power Plants

-The TPC has established the nuclear power plant backend program.
+The nuclear energy policy is decommission the NPPs as the operating license expired, so there is no life extension of nuclear power plants in Taiwan.
+As such, the TPC has established the nuclear power plant backend program.
 The work scope of this backend program includes: